-Version Number: 1 Page: 1 of 14 ------------------------- ---------
+Version Number: 1 Page: 1 of 14 ----------------- --- ------- ---------

 The current application relates to land to the north side of the recently-completed apartment block and rises up steeply towards housing fronting Haslingden Old Road.
 This irregularly-shaped site has an area of approximately 0.5 hectares, rising in height from its southern to its northern boundary by 10m over a distance of 90m.
 The site is bounded to the west by housing fronting Schofield Close and to the east by the wooded embankment that runs to the rear of ASDA.
 The application site was itself well-wooded until approximately 10 years ago when a significant number of its mature trees were felled; re-growth on a number of the stumps is now to be seen and there remain pockets of mature trees, most notably towards the north-west corner of the site and to the rear of 9/11 Schofield Close.

-Trees on the site have the protection to the group of mature trees immediately to the rear of 9/11 Schofield Close.
+Trees on the site have the protection of a recently-issued Tree Preservation Order, made most particularly to afford protection to the group of mature trees immediately to the rear of 9/11 Schofield Close.
 The site lies beyond the boundary of Rawtenstall Town Centre Conservation Area, but is open to view by the public from the ASDA Car Park.